AroLucy/Latinify/README.md

 # Latinify
 ![banner](images/latinifyGithub.png)
-Chrome Extension that converts any Cyrillic letters to Latin ones.
+Spictify Extension that converts any Cyrillic letters to Latin ones.
 Supports every Cyrillic alphabet (Slavic and non-Slavic)!

 How to install: